suffolklibraries/lgc/content/collections/events/virtual-black-history-month-lecture-2022.md

     content:
       -
         type: text
         text: 'The audience will be invited to challenge their beliefs as well-known phenomena are explored through the fresh lens of unacknowledged and hidden forms of sexism and racism.
-The lecture will uncover the true extent of the impact of discrimination on the well-being of Black people in a range of contexts in a way understandable to a broad audience.
+The lecture will uncover the true extent of the impact of discrimination on the well-being of Black people in a range of contexts.
 It will also consider how Black people can deploy strategies to combat racism. '
   -
     type: heading
     attrs: